top of page

 Sydney Uni.png

-With our colleagues at the University of Sydney, this study focuses on implementing a co-designed Mental Health and Wellbeing Module (MHM), developed with people with SCI who identified mental health as a top priority.
+With our colleagues at the University of Sydney and John Walsh Centre for Rehabilitation Research (JWCRR), this study focuses on implementing a co-designed Mental Health and Wellbeing Module (MHM), developed with people with SCI who identified mental health as a top priority.
 It will examine how best to integrate the MHM into routine healthcare and community settings in Australia and the UK.

 The MHM offers a practical toolbox of evidence-based strategies including mindfulness-based approaches and tools such as mood diaries, to build resilience and self-management skills.
 The overall aim is to support emotional wellbeing, particularly for mild but impactful difficulties that may not meet thresholds for clinical care.
 The project is due to begin in early 2026.